-Microsegmentation is a software-based approach to managing firewall policies on individual endpoints from a central management system.
+Microsegmentation is a software-based approach to managing firewall policy on individual network endpoints from a central management perspective.
 It is often deployed in data center and cloud environments to prevent attacks from spreading within an enterprise, by keeping some network endpoints from talking to other endpoints.
 Unfortunately, when organizations adopt microsegmentation they often leave out a crucial component in best-practice holistic enterprise security—their end-user workstations.

-A holistic approach to introducing better network segmentation within an enterprise demands a microsegmentation technology that can protect servers and workstations alike—stopping attacks from spreading regardless of where they begin.
+A holistic network segmentation strategy, including microsegmentation technology, is needed to protect servers and workstations alike—stopping attacks from spreading regardless of where they begin.

 However, workstations move.
 Your employees need to access their data from different locations throughout your network throughout the course of a day.
-Microsegmentation technology that is designed to work only in datacenter and cloud environments cannot keep up with the dynamic nature of end-user workstations.
+Microsegmentation technology that is designed to work only in data center and cloud environments can’t keep up with the dynamic nature of end-user workstations.